rpcoelho23/Talk2YourPDF/README.md

 </div>

-# Run and deploy your app
+# Run and deploy the talk to your PDF app:

-This contains everything you need to run your app locally.
+This contains everything you need to run the app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/127_eg3UKp2QF8kkOBZ70RbYjWplu4bpZ
+View this app here: https://ai.studio/apps/drive/127_eg3UKp2QF8kkOBZ70RbYjWplu4bpZ

 ## Run Locally